Ease of Use

 Text to speech tools like https://ttsreader.com/ help me.
 I follow along as it reads the piece, and edit when necessary.
 It's especially helpful when you've been working on the same article for a while (and don't really see it anymore) or are making making lots of major edits (flipping text around, etc.) on someone else's article.
 Source: over 2 years ago

 Haha well, it's not too bad.
 It's just a simple opening the book in a word document and doing a "CTRL + A" and "CTRL + C" to copy the whole book and then opening that Text to Speech website to do a "CTRL + V" to copy the whole book on the text form in that website.
 That website is smart enough to always keep that copy/pasted text on the website so even if you close the website the copy/pasted text will stay there...
-Source: over 2 years ago
+Source: about 3 years ago

 So for now if you'd like, you could check out the free trials on some of these text-to-speech AI-generated voice websites to turn the whole book into an audiobook.
 There is also free Text to Speech websites like this one which allows anybody to copy/paste any length of text into its text file where it reads it out loud with its computer-based voices.
 I've used it many times and even recently finished listening to...
-Source: over 2 years ago
+Source: about 3 years ago

 Do you know an article comparing TTSReader to other products?